css/csso/README.md

 // > color:red
 ```

-### compress(ast[, options])
+### syntax.compress(ast[, options])

 Does the main task – compress an AST.
+This is CSSO's extension in CSSTree syntax API.

-> NOTE: `compress()` performs AST compression by transforming input AST by default (since AST cloning is expensive and needed in rare cases).
+> NOTE: `syntax.compress()` performs AST compression by transforming input AST by default (since AST cloning is expensive and needed in rare cases).
 Use `clone` option with truthy value in case you want to keep input AST untouched.

 Returns an object with properties: